teoria-de-control-en-arduino-el-controlador-pid

 Behavior

-The proportional factor has a great influence on the speed of response of the system.
+The proportional factor has a great influence on the response speed of the system.
 If we have a small K, the system will take a long time to reach the setpoint, because we are giving “little power” to the actuator.
-If we increase it, we manage to decrease the response time.
+If we increase it, we can reduce the response time.

-But if we increase K too much, we may exceed the setpoint, oscillate, or even oscillate and mess everything up.
+But if we increase K too much we can overshoot the setpoint, oscillate, or even oscillate and send everything to hell.
 Let’s see how that happens.

-If you have a K that is too large, you will give too much to the lever.
-So, when you see 18ºC, you move the lever and the next value is 25.
-You’ve gone too far.
-Lower the lever, 21, you’ve now gone down.
-Raise the lever, 23.
-Okay, you’ve got it.
+If you have a K that is too large, you are going to push the lever too much.
+So when you see 18ºC, you push the lever and the next value is 25.
+You’ve overshot.
+You lower the lever, 21, now you’ve overshot downwards.
+You raise the lever, 23.
+Good, you’ve got it.

-But if you have an even larger K, it could happen that when you see 18º, you give A LOT to the lever, and the next thing you see could be 32ºC.
-Oops, I’ve gone too far, LOWER THE LEVER!
-14º RAISE RAISE!
-45º… 8º… 56º… You have just made your system oscillate and be unstable (death, destruction…).
+But if you have an even larger K, it could happen that when you see 18º you push the lever A LOT, and the next thing you see could be 32ºC.
+Wow, I’ve overshot a lot, LOWER THE LEVER!
+14º WOW RAISE RAISE!
+45º… 8º… 56º… You’ve just made your system oscillate and become unstable (death, destruction…).

-Another characteristic is that, in general, the proportional component does not completely eliminate long-term error.
-In our example, suppose that at 22ºC and a certain position of the lever, the energy we provide to the building is exactly what the building needs to maintain the temperature.
-We would have achieved a stable temperature, but since the position of the lever is given by the error (which has stabilized), we will never be able to raise the remaining 2ºC.
+Another characteristic is that, in general, the proportional component does not completely eliminate the error in the long term.
+In our example, suppose that at 22ºC and a certain lever position, the energy we supply to the building is exactly what the building needs to maintain the temperature.
+We would have managed to stabilize the temperature, but since the lever position is given by the error (which has stabilized) we will never be able to raise the 2ºC we are missing.

 Motivation

-The function of the integral component may be the most complicated to explain within the PID.
-Imagine that you are in the room, and we have the same 22ºC as before.
-The proportional tells you to place the display in a position and you do it.
-A minute passes, another, another… and it’s still at 22ºC, 2ºC below what we want.
+The function of the integral component is perhaps the most difficult to explain within the PID.
+Imagine you are in the room, and we have the 22ºC we had before.
+The proportional tells you to put the lever in a position and you put it there.
+A minute passes, another passes, another passes… and it’s still at 22ºC, 2ºC below what we want.

-The integral component is the one that says… hey guys, maybe we need to raise the lever a little, right?
-Because we’ve been at 22ºC for a while without moving the lever, and it doesn’t look like it’s going to change.
-Well, that voice with so much sense, which reacts to the memory of past errors, is the integral component.
+The integral component is the one that says… hey guys, maybe we should raise the lever a bit, no?
+Because we’ve been at 22ºC for a good while without moving the lever, and it doesn’t look like it’s going to go away.
+Well, that voice with so much sense, which reacts to the memory of past error, is the integral component.

 Formulation